em-foundation/BlueJoule/README.md

 If you plan to submit a new capture, create a directory whose name follows the labeling conventions used throughout this repo.&thinsp; Copy an existing capture's `ABOUT.md` file into your new directory, and then modify this file's contents accordingly.

-For any technical questions or roadmap suggestions, start a thread on our [discussions](https://github.com/em-foundation/bleadv-data/discussions/) page.
+For any technical questions or roadmap suggestions, create a new thread on our [discussions](https://github.com/em-foundation/bleadv-data/discussions/) page.